I remember hearing the news about Kurt Cobain's death.

 No, Courtney didn’t pull the trigger.

-But she wanted it pulled.
+But she wanted it pulled, argues Michelle.

 There’s no way Kurt shot himself—someone else pulled that trigger, and the truth’s been buried with him.